shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/1_MERN_Stack_Edureka_Course/Java-Script.md

 ### Temporal Dead Zone

-In javascript `let and const` also get hoisted in the memory allocation phase of executino context but they don't get saved in global memory they get memory allocated in different space named as `script` from which we cant acess them until and unless thay got assigned value to them.
+In javascript `let and const` also get hoisted in the memory allocation phase of execution context but they don't get saved in global memory they get memory allocated in different space named as `script` from which we cant acess them until and unless thay got assigned value to them.
 <img src="./refrence-error.png" alt="refrence-error.png">

 The time duration of memory allocation to let and const until some value gets assigned to them is called as `Temporal Dead Zone`.